ZarahSabrina/Total-Sales-Dashboard-in-PT-Sejahtera-Bersama/README.md

 * **Google BigQuery**: Used for storing and processing large datasets, making it easy to analyze sales data quickly and efficiently.
 * **Looker Studio**: Provides a visual interface to create interactive dashboards and reports, allowing users to interact with the data and gain insights.

-## Data Sources
+## Data Processing

-Sales data is extracted from PT Sejahtera Bersama’s database and processed using **Google BigQuery**.
+Sales data is processed using **Google BigQuery**.
 The data includes transaction details, categorized by product, city, and time.
 The processed data is then visualized in **Looker Studio** to provide actionable insights.

 ## Installation